Greatest Hits?: Critical reception

 Greatest Hits? received mostly positive critical reviews upon release.
 Critics noted that the release was an excellent introduction to As Friends Rust for new listeners, that it offered a good cross-section of the band's works, and that it celebrated the best songs from its past releases.
 The band was praised for its offering of songs with hit-potential, and showcasing a variety of styles not many other bands can match.
 The inclusion of "Coffee Black" was praised as an underrated classic.
 Critics also distinguished a progression in style and production values during the span of the compilation, describing the first few songs as rougher, heavier, and screamier; the middle section as more punk, and melodic; and the last offerings as more rock and pop-oriented.

-As Friends Rust's style was described by contemporary critics as melodic hardcore, melodic punk rock, emotional hardcore, aggressive hardcore, and post-hardcore.
+As Friends Rust's style was described by contemporary critics as melodic hardcore, melodic punk rock, Emotional Hardcore, aggressive hardcore, and post-hardcore.
 Reviewers compared the band's sound to Avail, Dag Nasty, Samiam, Stretch Arm Strong, Shai Hulud, Small Brown Bike, Grade, and Hot Water Music.
 As Friends Rust's songs were described as well-written and catchy, aggressive-progressive, sharp and melody-focused, and filled with sing-alongs.
 Moyal's vocals and lyrics were lauded by critics, declaring him "nothing short of amazing", and "one of the best frontman of the 90s".
 Others opined that "lyrically, the band completely overshadows the majority of their contemporaries", and " Moyal offers lyrics other hardcore bands can only dream about".

 Track listing

 Credits are adapted from the compilation's liner notes.
-All lyrics by Moyal unless otherwise noted.
+All lyrics by Moyal, except "Operation" by Lucky Lehrer and Roger Rogerson.